jeffmerten/brewery_server/README.md

 ```

 ## How it works
-The OpenBrewery API is an open service with no authenication, thus subject to downtime or performance issues.
+The OpenBrewery API is an open service with no authentication, thus subject to downtime or performance issues.
 In order to mitigate these concerns, this server does the following:

 1) Any request that hits the brewery server will first hit the cache using the lat/lon coordinates, leveraging PostGIS to achieve efficiency.
 2) The result for this query will be compared with the request parameters to determine if the search area requested is completely within the cached result.
 If this is case, the cached result will be leveraged and any results that are not applicable will be filtered down before the JSON response to returned to the client.